 Say I love you with these lovely living gifts that go easy on the planet.

-I love love and the romantic gestures that come with it, so the rant to follow is not borne from a dark heart or some Grinch-ian resentment, I promise.
-But this: It's estimated that sending 100 million roses – the number of roses American will give their Valentines this year – produces around 9,000 metric tons of carbon dioxide emissions between field and florist.
+Oh how we love to give flowers to our beloved on holidays.
+It's estimated that sending 100 million roses – the number of roses American will give their Valentines alone each year – produces around 9,000 metric tons of carbon dioxide emissions between field and florist.
 (The average American household has a carbon footprint of 48 metric tons a year, notes The Washington Post in an article on the topic.)

 That hefty footprint comes courtesy of the fact that 80 percent of the flowers are imported, most grown in energy-guzzling greenhouses and drenched with toxic chemicals – and once cut, require a long journey under refrigeration to arrive at your local florist.
 And for what?
 To land on your sweetheart's table for a week before heading to the landfill where they will face a long slow decline, emitting methane all the way.
 See?
 I'm totally a romantic!